rkumar/todoapp/README.markdown

      --show-all - show all tasks (default)
-     -P | --project <name> - show for this project only -C | --component <name> - show for this component only
+     -P | --project <name> - show for this project only -C | --component <name> - show for this component only --hide-numbering - do not show numbers on left --renumber - numbers top level tasks after sorting (these are temporary numbers)

   addsub TASK# [args]
      addsub TASK# text